George Levinger: Professional work

 Levinger's principal scientific work concerns close interpersonal relationships.
 After publishing on marital relationships, he sought to link his work to previous social psychological findings about short-term superficial relationships in the laboratory.
 In 1972 he authored the widely cited paper, "Attraction in relationship: A new look at interpersonal attraction," which distinguished explicitly between surface contact and a deepening mutuality.
 As two partners become increasingly interdependent and concerned with each other, their mutual involvement is pictured by a growing intersection between two circles or mutual "life spaces."
 This image applied to any sort of close relationship—whether a courtship, a friendship, or a business partnership.
 The framework helped to spawn a research literature and debate on the multifaceted nature and measurement of mutuality (aka closeness) and the factors that promote its development, on the one hand, and undermine it, on the other.
 In 1974, he organized an interdisciplinary conference on close relationships at the University of Massachusetts, resulting in the book Close Relationships.

 Two other papers on pair "cohesiveness" proposed a model for explaining why some couples stay together even though partners find themselves in an "empty-shell" relationship.
 Two years later, he edited a book on breakups: Divorce and Separation: Context, Causes, and Consequences.

-In contributing to the subsequent multi-authored theoretical book Close Relationships, Levinger's chapter on "Development and change" focused on the longitudinal sequence from Acquaintance to Buildup to Continuation to possible Deterioration and Ending, and the transitions between those phases.
+In contributing to the subsequent multi-authored theoretical book Close Relationships, Levinger's chapter on "Development and change" focused on the longitudinal sequence from Acquaintance to Build-up to Continuation to possible Deterioration and Ending, and the transitions between those phases.
 This "A-B-C-D-E" model and analysis among its transitions is a tool for viewing changes in couple relationships in general.

 In 1990, the International Society for the Study of Personal Relationships gave Levinger its first Distinguished Career Contribution Award.